Python vs Terraform vs Ansible

 Actionable Workflows: Provisioning, Configuration, and Orchestration

 Real-world deployments require chaining resource creation, network configuration, and application bootstrapping.
-Establishing reproducible local testing environments is critical before scaling these workflows, as detailed in Setting Up Dev Environments, ensuring consistent dependency resolution across CI pipelines.
-Orchestration failures typically stem from unmanaged cross-provider dependencies or missing health checks.
+Establishing reproducible local testing environments is critical before scaling these workflows—see Setting Up Dev Environments for consistent dependency resolution across CI pipelines.

-- Post-provisioning configuration with Ansible playbooks and roles
+- Run post-provisioning configuration with Ansible playbooks targeting provisioned inventory

 from constructs import Construct